+Semantic Module.
 For each category of the input instruction sequences, we prune semantic-unrelated code existed in the code sequences.
-Data anomaly analysis is used to capture the "semantics" of the exploit code through preserving the useful instructions while pruning the useless ones, which probably contain padding and noisy bytes in the packets.
-This module is used for solution of R_2 presented in Section 2.2.
+Data anomaly analysis is used to capture the "semantics" of the exploit code through preserving the useful instructions while pruning the useless ones which are probably containing padding and noisy bytes in the packets.
+This module is used for solution of R_2 presented in Section §2.2.